 But dietary fat is not broken down into glucose like carbohydrates (and sometimes protein).
 Instead, it’s broken down into fatty acids.
 Without those fatty acids from your diet, your body would eventually fail to function.

-You need fat in your diet in order to:
+You need fat in your diet to:

 - Absorb vitamins A, D, E, & K